awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-dotnet.md

    This should print the version number of the \.NET Core SDK\.
 **Note**
-Instead of the versioun number, you might receive the following error:
+Instead of the version number, you might receive the following error:
 `error: libunwind.so.8: cannot open shared object file: No such file or directory`
 To resolve the error, install the `libunwind` package: